 Open-angle glaucoma is known as the silent thief of sight because in most cases, it doesn’t cause any noticeable symptoms before permanent damage occurs.
 One of the first signs of damage to your optic nerve includes blind spots in your vision.
 Blind spots usually develop in your peripheral vision first.

 Closed-angle glaucoma doesn’t cause symptoms or warning signs before an attack.
 Signs of a closed-angle glaucoma attack include:

 The best way to detect glaucoma is to have regular comprehensive eye exams that check your eye health as well as test your vision.
-Dr. Cahan uses tonometry — the puff of air test — to check the pressure in your eye, as well as checking the drainage angles of your eyes and your optic nerve for signs of damage.
+Dr. Cahan uses tonometry to check the pressure in your eye, as well as checking the drainage angles of your eyes and your optic nerve for signs of damage.
 He also checks your peripheral vision for blind spots.

 Checking for early signs of glaucoma is critical to your eye health and protecting your vision.
 Once your optic nerve is damaged, it can’t be repaired.
 However, with prompt treatment, Dr. Cahan can restore your eye health and reduce the extra pressure in your eyes.

 Dr. Cahan treats glaucoma with a combination of medicated eye drops and procedures to promote effective drainage and reduce the pressure in your eyes.
-Surgery is usually a laser procedure to either modify the drainage angle or to make a new opening in your eye for drainage.
+Surgery is usually performed with a laser to either modify the drainage angle or to make a new opening in your eye for drainage.

 If you’re concerned about glaucoma or are due for an eye exam, call or schedule an appointment online today.